-On day two, start off by having breakfast at the famous Adam Road Nasi Lemak or Geylang Serai market; the latter is the center of the Singapore’s Malay community.
+On day two, start off by having breakfast at the famous Adam Road Nasi Lemak or Geylang Serai Market; the latter is the centre of Singapore’s Malay community.
 So, it will be a breeze for you to look for Halal breakfast to fuel your long and exciting day ahead.
 This place has a great wet market on the first level and on the second level, you can find more great food and varieties of shops to look around at.

 Next, you can take a walk to the Joo Chiat Complex.
-Here, you can see a lot of crafts, textiles, pieces of jewelry and beautiful traditional clothing sold at reasonable prices too.
+Here, you can see a lot of crafts, textiles, pieces of jewellery and beautiful traditional clothing sold at reasonable prices too.

 In Bugis Street itself, there are plenty of halal restaurants and cafes to choose from for your lunch.
 Some suggestions would be, Krave Café, The Mad Sailors, and & Why Café.
 Check these cool places out!

 After a hefty lunch, now it’s time to make a move and head to Little India MRT station.
 The next destination will be Serangoon Road.
 This is one of Singapore’s most lively districts.
 It is filled up with amazing characters and you can see a good combination among all the religions in Singapore.
 Hindu and Chinese temples, mosques and churches can be spotted here.
 A great way to see how Singapore stays peaceful even with so many religions in one small area.